 To obtain 510(k) clearance, a pre-market notification is submitted to the FDA demonstrating that the proposed device is substantially equivalent to a previously cleared 510(k) device or a device that was in commercial distribution before May 28, 1976, for which the FDA has not yet required the submission of a PMA application.
 The FDA's 510(k) clearance process may take three to 12 months from the date the application is submitted and filed with the FDA, but may take longer if the FDA requests additional information, among other reasons.
-In some cases, the FDA may request additional information, which may significantly prolong the review process.
+In some cases, the FDA may require clinical data to support substantial equivalence.
+In reviewing a pre-market notification submission, the FDA may request additional information, which may significantly prolong the review process.
 Notwithstanding compliance with all these requirements, clearance is never assured.